- Section 194J: TDS on Professional Fees and Technical Services

 Section 194DA: TDS on Payment of Life Insurance Policy

-But you’ll be surprised to know that payment received on maturity of insurance policy attracts provisions of tax deduction u/s 194DA if the policy is not exempt under section 10(10D).
+But you’ll be surprised to know that payment received on maturity of the insurance policy attracts provisions of tax deduction u/s 194DA if the policy is not exempt under section 10(10D).
 Let’s understand it as follows:

 Who is required to deduct TDS u/s 194DA?